lgueguen/DGINN/NOTES.md

 # Bio++ packages

 The [Bio++](https://github.com/BioPP) packages in bioconda date back to the latest official release in 2018.
-To be able to used the more recent (if not yet unreleased) v3 version, it is needed to build conda packages locally.
+To be able to used the more recent (if not yet unreleased) v3 version, you need to build conda packages locally and install them manually.

 Instructions follow those described in the bioconda documentation: